A Boundary-Layer Preconditioner for Singularly Perturbed Convection Diffusion: Abstract

 \section{Abstract}

 Motivated by a wide range of real-world problems whose solutions exhibit boundary and interior layers, the numerical analysis of discretizations of singularly perturbed differential equations is an established sub-discipline within the study of the numerical approximation of solutions to differential equations.
 Consequently, much is known about how to accurately and stably discretize such equations on \textit{a priori} adapted meshes, in order to properly resolve the layer structure present in their continuum solutions.
 However, despite being a key step in the numerical simulation process, much less is known about the efficient and accurate solution of the linear systems of equations corresponding to these discretizations.

-In this paper, we develop a preconditioning strategy that is tuned to the matrix structure induced by using layer-adapted meshes for convection-diffusion equations, proving a strong condition-number bound on the preconditioned system in one spatial dimension, and a weaker bound in two spatial dimensions.
+In this paper, we discuss problems associated with the application of direct solvers to these discretizations, and we propose a preconditioning strategy that is tuned to the matrix structure induced by using layer-adapted meshes for convection-diffusion equations, proving a strong condition-number bound on the preconditioned system in one spatial dimension, and a weaker bound in two spatial dimensions.
 Numerical results confirm the efficiency of the resulting preconditioners in one and two dimensions, with time-to-solution of less than one second for representative problems on $1024\times 1024$ meshes and up to $40\times$ speedup over standard sparse direct solvers.